 How do you pack for a business trip where you’ll be gone for MONTHS?
 Reader B has a great question on long business trips, specifically, what to pack for extended business trips.
 Here’s her question:

 Can you give tips or do a post on how to prepare for short-term assignments?
 I’ll be based in Hong Kong for 2-3 months for a project and I’m clueless on what to bring or how to pack.
 I’m tempted to take my entire closet!
 Help!

 Excellent question.
 We kind of got at this in our discussion of what to wear for a month-long trial, but that’s a bit different because a) you have to be on your best behavior, sartorially speaking — conservative, vanilla, “don’t notice me for my clothes” kind of clothes — and b) well, that was a trial.
 We also kind of addressed this in our advice to the person who was going to school abroad for a summer, but I suspect your need for backpacking-friendly clothes is slightly less.
 (Pictured.)

-I’m curious to see what the readers say here, but here is what I would suggest: pick a color family, both for your base color (for accessories) and then for your accent colors.
+I’m curious to see what the readers say here, but here is what I would suggest: create a capsule wardrobe for work by picking a color family, both for your base color (for accessories) and then for your accent colors.
 For me this would mean a base color of black (for shoes, bags, belts, etc.) and jewel tones for accents (e.g. royal blue, purple, emerald green, mixes thereof).
 (Of course, check the weather before you start packing.)
 So I might pack: